MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 Last you'll want to style the new elements.
 Add a new property to the `styles` object for the element that will use the style.
 Think of this like a class name you might assign to an HTML element.

-Next assign an object with style properties under this property.
+Next, assign an object with style properties under this property.
 Here are some properties you can use:

-- fontSize
+- `fontSize`
-- fontWeight
+- `fontWeight`
-- color
+- `color`

 Assign these properties values that work with React Native.
 React Native does not use the full selection of CSS values and generally doesn't use units.